AndreasG11/MAE224/Setting-Up-a-Particle-Photon.md

 15. Moving back to the Particle editing webpage, click on the “Code” button, which looks like: < >

 16. Create a new app, which you can name something like “Get the LED out.”
 Be sure to hit enter.
-Copy and paste the following code into the editing window:

 17. Copy and paste the following code into the editing window:
     ```c